Overview

 So what happened?

 A file-read service could retrieve local filesystem content and an HTTP client service could make outbound requests from the integration server.
-Both capabilities are normal in middleware, the problem was that they were reachable from the internet and executable without a properly scoped identity.
+Both capabilities are normal in middleware.
+The problem was that they were reachable from the internet and executable without a properly scoped identity.

 An unauthenticated external user could interact with middleware services that should have required a named administrative or designated service account.
 From there, the platform returned sensitive local files, including operating system metadata, application configuration, user configuration, startup details, and server logs.